 - Is not dominant in its field on a national basis.

-Here you can locate and research small business grants offered by such entities as the Small Business Administration, the Department of Housing and Urban Development and the Department of Commerce, just to name a few.
+Here you can locate and research government grants for small business offered by such entities as the Small Business Administration, the Department of Housing and Urban Development and the Department of Commerce, just to name a few.
 Millions upon millions of dollars

 of federal funding opportunities in the form of small business grants are available for review.